AlexMulkerrin/PocketCiv/README.md

 # PocketCiv
-Minimal Civilsation-like game.
+Minimal Civilisation-like game.
 Made a pathfinder and wanting to use it in a project :)

-current status 28/2/2017:
+current status 2/3/2017:

 Protoyping minimal gameplay loop without art assets.